RSA Key Formats

 Certification Authority (CA), but

-you can make your own using the key pair you created above and the
+you can make your own using the key pair you created above and the function

-X509_MakeCertSelf function:
+X509_MakeCertSelf

 You can use this certificate together with the private key to sign certificates for other subjects.
-You can also import this certificate into your own PC using the CERTMGR.EXE program as a "Trusted Root Certification Authority".
+You can also import this certificate into your own PC using the CERTMGR program as a "Trusted Root Certification Authority".
 Your system will then "trust" all certificates issued by the self-signed certificate.
 (CAUTION: never install an unknown certificate on your computer as trusted; you never know what mischief it may allow).

-In practice, you use your own private key
+In practice, you use your own private key combined with your requested Distinguished Name details

-and the
+and the function

 X509_CertRequest

-to create a Certificate Signing Request
+to create a Certificate Signing Request (CSR)

 Key data may be encoded in three general ways: